hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_clouds.rst

 * **cascading_vm_flavor** (String(64)):

-      'cascading_' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
+      'cascading' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
 The cloud setting overrides the group setting which overrides no setting (or a NULL value).